 GeneCards Summary for FGF5 Gene

 FGF5 (Fibroblast Growth Factor 5) is a Protein Coding gene.
-Diseases associated with FGF5 include trichomegaly, cataract, and hereditary spherocytosis and familial isolated trichomegaly.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include growth factor activity and fibroblast growth factor receptor binding.
-An important paralog of this gene is FGF22.
+Diseases associated with FGF5 include Trichomegaly and Hereditary Spherocytosis.
+Among its related pathways are RET signaling and Signaling by FGFR2 in disease.
+Gene Ontology (GO) annotations related to this gene include growth factor activity and fibroblast growth factor receptor binding.
+An important paralog of this gene is FGF3.

 Plays an important role in the regulation of cell proliferation and cell differentiation.
 Required for normal regulation of the hair growth cycle.
 Functions as an inhibitor of hair elongation by promoting progression from anagen, the growth phase of the hair follicle, into catagen the apoptosis-induced regression phase (By similarity).